lakowske/github-webhook-deployer/README.md

 1. When a push event occurs, the current directory's branch is compared to the push event branch.
 2. If they are the same, git pull; npm install and then terminate the server process.
-3. The server process restarts by forever (or an equivelent daemon manager).
+3. The server process is restarted by foreverjs (or an equivelent daemon manager).
 4. Deployment is complete and you are running the latest code.

 # Example